Paul Thomas (basketball): Cal Poly Pomona (1994–2006)

-Saint Mary's (2006–present)
+Saint Mary's (2006–2023)

-After 12 seasons at Cal Poly Pomona, Thomas resigned in August 2006 to become the eighth women's head coach at Division I Saint Mary's,a member of the West Coast Conference (WCC).
+After 12 seasons at Cal Poly Pomona, Thomas resigned in August 2006 to become the eighth women's head coach at Division I Saint Mary's, a member of the West Coast Conference (WCC).
 Only by his fourth season did Thomas achieve a winning record at Saint Mary's at 21–10.
 That season was the start of 10 consecutive winning seasons with Women's National Invitation Tournament appearances from 2010 to 2019.
 In 2010–11, the Gaels finished second in the WCC tournament behind Gonzaga.
 The 2012–13 Gaels won 23 games and advanced to the 2013 WNIT quarterfinals, the furthest in the WNIT under Thomas.

 In 2015, after a third-place finish in the WCC, Thomas was selected as one of three WCC co-of the year, along with Pacific coach Lynne Roberts and Gonzaga coach Lisa Fortier.
 The 2014–15 Gaels again finished the season with 23 wins and made the WNIT quarterfinals for the second time in three seasons.
 Thomas followed that season with a new career best 24 wins at Saint Mary's in 2015–16.

 However, following the 2019 Women's National Invitation Tournament, Saint Mary's had two consecutive losing seasons, finishing the 2019–20 season 12–19.
 In 2020–21, Saint Mary's was 7–19.
 As of his 15th season in 2020–21, Thomas has a 275–198 cumulative record at Saint Mary's.

 Following a 7–4 start to the 2022–23 season, Saint Mary's suspended Thomas in late December 2022 pending the results of an internal investigation and announced on January 30, 2023 that Thomas would no longer be head coach; assistant coach Allyson Fasnacht became interim head coach immediately.